 Normally, I’d say these Louisville fans are the craziest, but they had stiff competition.

-I’m betting the guy at the bottom right of the picture is not named Clif.
+I’m betting the guy at the bottom left of the picture is not named Clif.

 This is how you do the barriers if you’re feeling invincible.
 He did a good job here, but he didn’t win.